 Lessons are taught directly from the text, so parents and students share the same book.
 The hardcover textbooks have numerous, full-color illustrations and both a glossary and an index at the back.
 Print is large enough that a parent should be able to read while holding the book far enough away that children can simultaneously look at the illustrations.

-The Helps and Hints softcover booklets for each course provide answers to the lesson review questions, and they also have reproducible tests—two for each unit—and answer keys.
+The Helps and Hints softcover booklets for each course provide answers to the lesson review questions, and they also have two reproducible tests for each unit and answer keys.
 Dr. Wile does not recommend tests but provides them for parents who want to use them.